Freeman on the land movement: History

 There is some cross-over between the two groups which call themselves freemen and sovereign citizens (and some others).
 The freeman on the land movement comes from the encounter of the Canadian and American traditions of pseudolaw theories.
 Canada developed its own tradition of pseudolaw and tax protesters, which merged over time with ideas from the American sovereign citizen movement.

-The sovereign citizen movement originated in the radical and racist anti-government movements in the US in the 1960s and 1970s, though the far right aspects of its ideology were gradually diluted over time.
+The sovereign citizen movement originated in the radical anti-government movements in the US in the 1960s and 1970s, though the far right aspects of its ideology were gradually diluted over time.
 Sovereign citizen ideas garnered more support during the American farm crisis of the late 1970s and 1980s and a financial crisis in both the US and Canada in the same period.

 With the advent of the Internet and continuing during the 21st century, people throughout the English-speaking world who share the core beliefs of these movements (which may be loosely defined as "see[ing] the state as a corporation with no authority over free citizens") have been able to connect and share their beliefs.

 The pseudolegal ideas originated with the Sovereign Citizen movement in the United States were first imported into Canada through the "Detaxer" movement around the turn of the 21st century.
 "Detaxer" concepts were adapted by other "gurus" and eventually gave birth to the freeman on the land movement.
 By the late 2000s they had also started to spread to freeman groups in the UK and other Commonwealth countries, and to various groups in Europe.